 You’ll need to rely on your employees to follow your food safety procedures throughout the day as they juggle the demands of serving your customers.
 Failing to keep them up to date on the latest safety procedures and training can jeopardize your restaurant’s reputation.

-How technology can help: As today’s technology continues to evolve, information will need to be consistently reiterated and delivered in order to meet standards and regulations for testing, monitoring, record-keeping, and reporting.
+How technology can help: As technology continues to evolve, information will need to be consistently reiterated and delivered in order to meet standards and regulations for testing, monitoring, record-keeping, and reporting.

-Last year, a group of academics launched a virtual reality experience by integrating the technology into real-time experiences aimed at training employees in kitchen hygiene.
+For example, in 2018 a group of academics launched a virtual reality experience by integrating the technology into real-time experiences aimed at training employees in kitchen hygiene.

 Want to find out more about food safety technologies?